owensgl/index_investigator/README.md

 ***

 ## vcf2indexinvestigator.pl
-This script takes a vcf file (formatted from Freebayes) and an info file that tells it what technology (i.e. sequencing machine) and lane each sample was sequenced on.
+This script takes a vcf file and an info file that tells it what technology (i.e. sequencing machine) and lane each sample was sequenced on.
 It will only use di-allelic SNPs from the vcf file.
 It looks for unbalanced heterozygotes where one allele has one read and the other has multiple.
 By default genotypes need to have >=5 reads to be considered unbalanced.

 Options: